movieappgroup17/movieapp/README.md

 The frontend of this project is built with **React** and **Vite**.
 It serves as the user interface for browsing, reviewing and sharing movies.
+The app is public through Render, and can be visited at [USceneThis?](https://uscenethis-frontend.onrender.com/)

 **Logo:**